 Contact the Covenant Care office to request a Pre-Application packet.
-Return the completed packet to Covenant Care, including a signed “Statement of Faith,” “Pro-Life Statement” and “Church Evaluation Form”.
+Return the completed packet to Covenant Care, including a signed “Statement of Faith,” “Pro-Life Statement” and “Church Concurrence Form”.

 Prospective Adoptive Families are required by Georgia law to have criminal background clearances from the GBI and the FBI.
 All other household members 18 and over are also required to complete these clearances.
 Please wait for instructions from our office personnel concerning this procedure.
 You will be contacted once your Pre-Application has been processed; please complete the process immediately as it can take weeks or months to process with the FBI.

 Attend a Covenant Care Training Sessions with approximately 10 to 15 other families to understand more thoroughly what adoption with CCS looks like.
 We typically have 2 groups of Training Sessions each year.